cedricalpatch/Badges-n-Bandits/README.md

 The master branch will be updated on a weekly basis every Thursday evening at 1PM Pacific (4PM Eastern).
 If the dev build is stable, it will be pushed to the master and all changes will be effective immediately.
 If the dev build is not stable, critical branches/changes will be rebased into the master.

+# Development Instructions

+## Minimum Requirements
+- Each commit needs a brief but detailed description of the contribution
+- Pull Requests must either be working code, or marked with a README.md of the current production status
+- If you want to be credited for your contribution, edit the README.md on the main repo directory (this file)

 ## Forking & Pull Requests
 All working copies will be on the dev branch.
 Anyone wishing to contribute should fork the dev branch of the gamemode, create any branches as necessary, and open a pull request when finished.